search icon

 Other Types of Liability Insurance

-Certain professional associations or state laws may require you to carry specific types of liability insurance in addition to, or instead of, general liability insurance.
-You may need one or more of these policies to protect yourself and your business, though be sure to ask for exclusions if the policies overlap.
+Certain professional associations or state laws may require businesses to carry specific types of liability insurance in addition to (or instead of) general liability insurance.
+The average entrepreneur may need one or more of these policies to protect themselves and their business, though it’s prudent to ask for exclusions if the policies overlap.

 • Workers’ compensation insurance (which may include employer’s liability insurance) — covers injuries to workers on the job and lawsuits against employers.